n-of-one/attack_vector_2/deploy/docker_with_keycloak/README.md

 ```

-Then update the [.env-letsencrypt](.env-letsencrypt) file with an e-mail and the name your DNS resolver.
+Then update the [.env](.env) file with an e-mail and the name your DNS resolver.
 Add the necessary information needed by the resolver.

 In the provided exemple, I'm using [dynu](https://www.dynu.com/en-US/), which need a custom ENV variable `DYNU_API_KEY`